‘What Did You Do Last Week?’ 11 Better Ways to Succeed at Performance Management

 The key is, as always, communication.
 While discussing an assignment, ask the employee what authority THEY think they’ll need.

-That wish list is usually going to be more that you can actually fulfill completely but working together you can make sure that they are empowered to do what is needed to get the job done.
+That wish list is usually going to be more than you can fulfill completely, but working together, you can make sure that they are empowered to do what is needed to get the job done.

 Building and sustaining an energized workforce that takes initiative and is positive requires creating an inspiring atmosphere.
 Some of the key features of such a workplace are: